 Facebook is a good example.
 They get free exposure for their logos not just during the Super Bowl, but also across large non-Facebook social timelines and footers of all high traffic sites.
-Similarly, Open Site Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.
+Similarly, Link Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.

 No, wait, this one is my favorite.
 Remember that time you told a client or a coworker about an actionable piece of information you dug out in Facebook’s Audience Insights or Google Search Console?
 Most likely, the feedback was either in the form of sincere praise or in the form of complete silence because the person was so consumed by plotting how they were going to use your information.

 The beauty of online marketing analytics is that it brings value to the entire organization, not just the online marketing team.
 So you’re off to a great start, and combining data from SEO and social media will make your impact bigger.
 I ask for Search Console access to my clients’ sites even when I only do social media marketing for them.
 It helps me in two ways: